Hillman Avenger: Iran

 The Avenger was built in Iran from 1978–1980 in two-door, 60 hp form by Iran Khodro Co. and called the Hillman Avenger aside the locally manufactured Hillman Hunter (called Paykan).
 The engine used in it was the Hunter engine also used in the Paykan.
-The 4-door Avenger was imported to Iran for a few years starting in 1975.
+The four-door Avenger was also imported to Iran for a few years, starting in 1975.

 Uruguay

 An Avenger-based coupe utility (pickup) called the Dodge 1500 Pickup was made in Uruguay, but the conversion failed to properly account for structural rigidity and they literally broke apart.